DANCING PANDAS

 An artist painting traditional Uzbek tiles in the Registan mosque.

-Uzbekistan is a country with a rich and diverse culture.
+Uzbekistan travel is to travel through a country with a rich and diverse culture.
 It is home to a variety of different ethnic groups, each with its own unique culture and language.
 Visitors to Uzbekistan can experience a wide range of different cultures, from the traditional to the modern.

 The most modern city is the capital Tashkent where we honestly spent way too much time.
 The culture here is mostly Soviet Era.
 As in other parts of the country, most people here also speak Russian.